 At the 1963 Pan American Games Weiler won a total of eight medals – three gold (all-around, floor, vault), four silver (parallel bars, pommel horse, horizontal bar, team), and one bronze (rings) – entering the Guinness World Book of Records.

-Weiler had a lot of firsts in his gymnastics career: first North American athlete to perform the Yamashita vault in competition; first athlete to perform a piked back somersault dismount off the horizontal bars; first Canadian to perform a double back somersault from the still rings in competition, and the “Weiler Kip” is a piked front somersault dismount over the horizontal bar from a reverse giant circle.
+Weiler had a lot of firsts in his gymnastics career: first North American athlete to perform the Yamashita vault in competition; first athlete to perform a piked back somersault dismount off the horizontal bars; first Canadian to perform a double back somersault from the still rings in competition; inventor of the “Weiler kip”, an in-bar move with a reverse grip front hip circle that casts to handstand.

 Born in Germany to the son of a factory worker, Weiler started gymnastics in 1950 at the age of 14 and within six years became the German junior champion.
 In 1957, he immigrated to Canada and within six weeks was crowned the Canadian men’s senior all-around gymnastic champion, the first of his six titles won between 1958-66.
 Weiler joined the Canadian Forces in 1958 and became a Canadian citizen in 1962.
 He and his wife Fay moved to London, Ontario in 1981, where he became a physical education teacher at Wolseley Barracks until his retirement in 1991.
 Weiler stayed active in curling and golf.